wri/comms-dev-documentation/README.md

 # comms-dev-documentation
-Documentation and notes for dev projects
+Documentation and notes for dev projects and dev process